 Recommendation 4.1 of the ASX Corporate Governance Principles and Recommendations, recommends that the Audit Committee consist only of Non-Executive Directors and consists of a majority of independent Directors.
 The Audit Committee as currently composed does not comply with these recommendations.
 Beacon Lighting has an Audit Committee comprising four members, three of whom are considered independent.
-The Audit Committee presently comprises Neil Osborne (Chairman), Eric Barr, Glen Robinson (Directors) and Andrew Hanson (external consultant until June 2022).
+The Audit Committee presently comprises Neil Osborne (Chairman), Eric Barr, Glen Robinson (Directors) and an independent external consultant.
 Two of the four members of the committee are Non-Executive Directors and have experience in, and knowledge of, the industry in which Beacon Lighting operates.
-Neil Osborne, Eric Barr and Andrew Hanson each have accounting qualifications.
+Neil Osborne and Eric Barr each have accounting qualifications.